ding-lab/TinDaisy/docs/processing_description.v2.6.md

 * Exclude calls which are in dbSnP but not in COSMIC or ClinVar
 * Adjacent variants merged into DNP, TNP, and QNP

-VEP Rescue is not used
+VAF Rescue is not used

 ## Specific databases used